oercamp/oercamp-pretalx/README.md

 * Run ``sudo ./bin/build`` to build the project and the database.
 * Set up a user and an organizer by running ~~``docker exec -ti pretalx pretalx init``~~ -> ``./bin/pretalx init``.
 You will need to create a super-user too, see next section for it.

+### Installing Pretalx-Schedule

+Pretalx contains a Schedule Module.
+You will need it, because thats the whole "Scheduler"-Frontend in Pretalx.
+It has its own repo called [oercamp-pretalx-schedule](https://github.com/novagmbh/oercamp-pretalx-schedule).
+Please clone the repo and follow the installation instructions.

 #### How to create a superuser

 You can create a super-user interactively inside the docker container: